by-implication/work/README.md

 # Looking for work?

-Contact us at work@byimplication.com
+Check out [work.byimplication.com](http://work.byimplication.com), or email work[at]byimplication.com.

-Please include a copy of your résumé, or CV.A link to your portfolio or code would be good too.
+Please include a copy of your résumé or CV, and a brief write-up describing your intent to apply.

+A link to your portfolio, code, or previous projects would be good, too.
+Surprise us!